 Some adaptations and examples of animals living in the desert are:

 a) Desert animals have adapted to conserve water efficiently due to the scarcity of water in their environment.
-They have the ability to extract and retain moisture from their food or reduce water loss through specialized mechanisms.
+They have the ability to extract and retain moisture from their food or reduce water loss through specialised mechanisms.

 b) Examples include the kangaroo rat, which can survive without drinking water by extracting moisture from the seeds it consumes, and the dromedary camel, which can go long periods without water by conserving it through concentrated urine and minimal sweating.